Bobby Cremins, CFA®, CFP®, CKA®

 - I’m a Christian, a husband, and a father, and these are the three titles I hold most dear

-- I’m the founder and sole employee of Metanoia Financial.
+- I’m the founder of Metanoia Financial.
 I have a lot of help and wonderful partnerships behind the scenes but my clients work directly with me

 - I love people and numbers so I became a financial planner